Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Rank-adaptive sweep-based SI-DSA via mild space augmentation

 The projections of other operators can be updated in the same manner.
-In particular, the projection of the transport operator for the angle $\BOmega_j$, given by $(\BX^{(n,k)})^T \BD_j \BX^{(n,k)}$, can be calculated as a linear combination of the projections of $\BD_x^{\pm}$ and $\BD_y^{\pm}$ defined in \eqref{eq:upwind-operator}.
+In particular, the projection of the transport operator for the angle $\BOmega_j$, given by $(\BX^{(n,k)})^T \BD_j \BX^{(n,k)}$, is a linear combination of the projections of $\BD_x^{\pm}$ and $\BD_y^{\pm}$ defined in \eqref{eq:upwind-operator}.